 Bony growths can develop on the bones that form the hip’s ball and socket.
 These growths can cause abnormal contact between the bones and affect the hip’s range of motion.
 This condition, known as femoroacetabular impingement (FAI) or hip impingement, can be painful.

 If you have hip impingement you may feel:

 - Pain in the groin area and sometimes outer hip

 - Pain that becomes stabbing with motions such as twisting or squatting

-If you have hip pain that’s ongoing or interfering with your everyday life, talk with your doctor and explain your symptoms, so the problem can be diagnosed and treated.
-Reading this article is a good first step!
+If pain in your hip is chronic and/or interfering with your everyday life, talk with your doctor and explain your symptoms, so the problem can be diagnosed.